Slow Dance in a Parking Lot

-"Slow Dance in a Parking Lot" is a song co-written and recorded by American country pop singer Jordan Davis.
+"Slow Dance in a Parking Lot" is a song co-written and recorded by American country music singer Jordan Davis.
 It was released in April 2019 as the third and final single from Davis's debut album Home State (2018).
 Davis wrote the song with Lonnie Fowler, who came up with the idea after slow dancing with his wife on their first date.
 "Slow Dance in a Parking Lot" gave Davis his second number one hit on the Billboard Country Airplay chart.
 It also peaked at numbers six and 37 on both the Hot Country Songs and Hot 100 charts respectively.
 It was Davis' first top 40 hit on the Hot 100.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 53,000 copies in the United States as of March 2020.
 It also charted in Canada, reaching number 15 on the Canada Country chart.
-It received a Platinum certification from Music Canada, denoting sales of over 80,000 units in that country.
+It received a double platinum certification from Music Canada, denoting sales of over 160,000 units in that country.
 An accompanying music video for the song, directed by Patrick Tracy, revolves around the life of a young man and is filmed in various parking lots around Gallatin, Tennessee.